 The Training Manager Competency Model™ is a tool training managers can use for their professional development and to support the development of a high-performing training organization at their company.

-Leadership training programs are target learners based on their leadership level.
+Leadership training programs often target learners based on their leadership level.
 This focus enables customization, so leaders learn what they need to know in order to be successful at their current level and/or to advance to the next level.